algorithmiaio/algorithmia-csharp-pipe/README.md

-# algorithmia-c-sharp-dev
+# algorithmia-CSharp-Pipe
-A package enabling deployment of C# algorithms on Algorithmia.
+A package enabling deployment of C# .NET core algorithms on Algorithmia.

 # What this is